-With the hustle and bustle of the holiday season behind us, many of us shift our focus to New Year’s resolutions.
+With the holiday season behind us, many of us shift our focus to New Year’s resolutions.
 While we all try to stick with those resolutions, most of us find that our initial motivation and commitment dwindles after the first few weeks.
 The challenge is to keep pushing through those moments of doubt.
 Don’t be too hard on yourself.
 Change doesn’t happen overnight, and new habits take time to stick.

 If you’re ready to make a change and get healthier this year, here are 10 tips to help you stick to (and achieve) your New Year’s goal: